ph504/bitcoin-regression-estimate/README.md

-# Linear Regression for Bitcoin price estimation
+# Regression for Bitcoin price estimation